Rehnyk/recipe-app/README.md

 In this root directory, you'll find three main folders:

++ `backend-server` - Houses the backend project with node.js.
+For setup instructions and more information, please refer to the `README` within this directory.
 + `docs` - Contains architectural documents, requirements, user stories, visuals, and diagrams.
-+ `server` - Houses the backend project.
-For setup instructions and more information, please refer to the `README` within this directory.
-+ `ui` - Holds the UI (frontend) application.
++ `frontend-server` - Holds the UI (frontend) application.
+Built on the Svelte framework.

 ## Documentation